How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

-""Thanks for the review!
+""Thank you for the review!
 We're glad you had a good experience and that you'd return.
-If there's anything specific we could improve to earn that fifth star, we'd love to hear about it.
-Feel free to reach out to us anytime — your feedback helps us get better every day.""
+We'd love to hear more about what would earn that fifth star — your feedback genuinely helps us improve."

 Responding to 3-Star Reviews (3 Examples)